finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 # **cancel_single_adjust_holding**
 > DeletedEntityResponse cancel_single_adjust_holding(scope, code, effective_at, cancel_single_holding_adjustment_request)

-[EARLY ACCESS] CancelSingleAdjustHolding: Cancel single holding adjustment.
+CancelSingleAdjustHolding: Cancel single holding adjustment.

 Cancel one previously sent holding adjustment without affecting the rest of the adjustment in the previous request on the specified effective datetime.